fuhry/linux-agent/client/block_trace/NOTES.md

 periodically.

 ## Poor cleanup on process failure
+*The below seems to be incorrect?
+Cleaning up after this type of failure still proves to be a challenge*

 In order to have a good state on process failure (i.e. a process that fails to call BLKTRACESTOP and BLKTRACETEARDOWN on exit) it must be recleaned up.
 This can be done by calling BLKTRACESETUP, BLKTRACESTART,